It’s anything but black and white.

 What's your view of the array of awareness colors?
 Tell us about it on Facebook.

-Bill Briggs is a former Fred Hutch News Service staff writer.
-Follow him at @writerdude.
-Previously, he was a contributing writer for NBCNews.com and TODAY.com, covering breaking news, health and the military.
-Prior, he was a staff writer for The Denver Post, part of the newspaper's team that earned the Pulitzer Prize for coverage of the Columbine High School massacre.
-He has authored two books, including "The Third Miracle: an Ordinary Man, a medical Mystery, and a Trial of Faith."
+Bill Briggs was a former Fred Hutch News Service staff writer as well as a contributing writer for NBCNews.com and TODAY.com.
+As a staff writer for The Denver Post, he was part of the newspaper's team that earned the Pulitzer Prize for coverage of the Columbine High School massacre.
+He authored two books, including "The Third Miracle: An Ordinary Man, a Medical Mystery, and a Trial of Faith."